Jan Todd: Later years

 Todd also serves as co-editor of Iron Game History: The Journal of Physical Culture, a scholarly journal for the history of physical culture.
+She and her husband founded Iron Game History together in 1990, while she was studying for her PhD in American Studies.
 In addition, she has written numerous articles on topics such as sport and exercise history, anabolic steroids, and strength training as well as two books: Physical Culture and the Body Beautiful: Purposive Exercise in the Lives of American Women (Mercer University Press, 1998), and Lift Your Way to Youthful Fitness (Little-Brown, 1985).

 With her husband, Terry Todd, Jan Todd founded the H.J.
 Lutcher Stark Center for Physical Culture and Sports.
 The Stark Center, which opened in a new facility in the fall of 2009, contains museum exhibits as well as a research library and the largest archive in the world devoted to the study of physical fitness, resistance training, and alternative medicine.